 - In another bowl, lightly beat the eggs.

-- Mix in the chocolate milk, and then stir in the canola oil and vanilla extract.
+- Mix in the chocolate milk, and then stir in the vegetable oil and vanilla extract.

 - Gently combine the wet ingredients with the dry until the flour is moistened but a few lumps might remain.
 If you want the batter thinner, add in 1-2 teaspoons of milk at a time until desired consistency.